Repairing A Bicep Tendon Rupture or Tear - Houston, Beaumont, Cypress TX

 Medications: Non-steroidal anti-inflammatory medicines help reduce pain and swelling.

-Physical therapy: Strengthening and flexibility exercises help restore strength and mobility to the shoulder joint.
+Physical therapy: Strengthening and flexibility exercises help restore strength, mobility, and full range of motion to the shoulder joint.

 What Surgical Treatments For Bicep Tendon Tears?